 Weed watch: guide to identifying and removing weeds

-Weeds have earned themselves a bad reputation.
-When most of us see them popping up in our paths, borders and flowerbeds, we remove them immediately to stop them overshadowing our other flowers and ruining the look of our expertly crafted planting displays.
-However, it hasn’t always been this way for weeds.
+Most common weeds have earned themselves a bad reputation.
+When they start popping up in our paths, borders and flowerbeds, we remove them immediately to stop them overshadowing our other flowers and ruining the look of our expertly crafted planting displays.
+But it hasn’t always been this way for weeds.

 Some may call them misunderstood, but weeds need to be quickly removed and controlled to prevent them from causing harm to your other plants.
 However, the problem with weeds is that they love the same things that most of your flowers and plants do, and they use them to their advantage.
 Sadly, this means that they steal vital sunlight, water and nutrients from the greenery you actually want to grow.

 An unruly, overgrown exterior space is going to give the appearance that you don’t care about how your premises look, and this could translate to your future customers thinking that you may adopt the same attitude towards the products or services you provide them with.

 Japanese Knotweed is one of the most invasive weeds in the UK, having the ability to rapidly grow up to 10cm a day in warm weather.
 It can reach a total height of four metres and its roots can burrow up to 3 metres deep in the ground, invading and causing damage to rivers, pavements and buildings.
 One of the reasons Japanese Knotweed is so hard to control is because it was introduced to the UK in 1850 without the psyllids (insects) that keep its growth under control.

-What does it look like?
 Japanese Knotweed can be a tricky weed to identify as its appearance changes from season to season.
-It also share similarities with a number of other plants throughout its lifecycle.
+It also shares similarities with a number of other plants throughout its lifecycle.
 When the shoots first appear in the spring months, they look similar to asparagus, although they could be mistaken for bamboo as it grows taller and the leaves start to sprout.

-How to remove it: Japanese Knotweed can be treated with a chemical called Glyphosate or by digging out the growth.
-This weedkiller should be applied directly to the foliage.
+Japanese Knotweed can be treated with a chemical called Glyphosate or by digging out the growth.
+This weed killer should be applied directly to the foliage.
 To dig the weed out from the ground, you’ll need to ensure that any old stems from the previous winter are cut away, and that you remove the rhizome-clumps which the roots sprout from.
 If the plant isn’t completely removed, it will just continue to grow back.

 Broad-leaved Dock is a native weed that can be found in many areas of the UK, including woodlands, farmland, waste grounds and gardens.
 It particularly thrives in high nitrogen environments, and some of the areas that are most commonly affected are those that have recently disturbed grounds or rough grass.

 Giant Hogweed is extremely harmful to both the environment and human health.
 As well as impacting the growth of native plants, the chemicals in the sap causes photosensitivity, or sensitivity to sunlight.
 This means that when the plant is touched